Skills That Make Mothers Great Business Leaders

 If you also apply this mindset to the workplace, you’ll think your way out of marketing issues and product line disruption using methods no one has ever tried before.

 This makes it one of the best workplace skill sets you can display.
-Not only will you smooth out problems before they snowball into a disaster, but you’ll also impress your workforce and your customers.
+You’ll impress your workforce and customers by solving problems before they become disasters.

 You Can Communicate with the Best of Them

-Communication is a core part of being a person.
+Communication is a core part of human existence.
 People need to be able to talk to each other to maintain good health.
-In the workplace, this is also the best skill to have on hand just in case a miscommunication arises – and trust us, it will!
+In the workplace, this is also the best skill to have on hand just in case a miscommunication arises—and trust us, it will!

 The more you can communicate with what seems to be a brick wall, the sooner you’ll get to the heart of the brief a supplier, investor, or client has sent you.
-You’ll also be on top of your email chains, and we all know how inbox mismanagement can affect the success of your day!
+You’ll also be on top of your email messages and keep a healthy state of mind that can affect the success of your day!

 You’ve Got Eyes in the Back of Your Head!

-This is probably something you heard a lot as a kid from your own mother or maybe your grandmother, “I’ve got eyes in the back of my head!”
+You probably heard this a lot as a kid from your own mother or maybe your grandmother: “I’ve got eyes in the back of my head!”
 You also probably always wondered how they could know what you were up to.
-But now you’re a parent yourself, you know exactly how they did it!
+But now that you’re a parent yourself, you know exactly how they did it!

 Take your positive attitude to work with you.
 You’re not trying to keep an eye on your employees and make them feel like they’re being micromanaged, but you need to be aware of what’s happening in your workplace.